 For TOEFL, please order official test scores from the Educational Testing Service using the institution code #4854.
 All IELTS test centers can report scores electronically.
 You must request from the center where you took the test that your scores be sent electronically using the IELTS system (E-TRF) to the following address: University of Washington All Campuses, Organisation ID 365, Undergrad & Graduate Admis, Box 355850, Seattle, WA, 98105, United States of America.
 For Duolingo, follow the instructions on their website.

-There is a minimum 3.0 grade-point-average (on a 4 point scale) from a regionally accredited college or university in the U.S. or its equivalent from a foreign institution for the last 90 graded quarter credits or 60 graded semester credits from a baccalaureate degree (for a Master’s, doctoral, or professional degree, the total cumulative average may be used).
+There is a minimum 3.0 grade-point-average (on a 4 point scale) from a regionally accredited college or university in the U.S. or its equivalent from a foreign institution for the last 90 graded quarter credits or 60 graded semester credits from a bachelors degree (for a Master’s, doctoral, or professional degree, the total cumulative average may be used).

 If you earned additional credits from an accredited institution after your degree, you may include these credits in calculating your GPA